 - Set the dryer to low heat or ‘delicates’ and run a complete cycle – do not use ‘dryer sheets’ for this process.

-- Repeat these drying cycles until you are absolutely certain that the insulation is dry through and through – if the quilt is put away even slightly damp, mold or mildew can form.
+- Repeat these drying cycles until the insulation is absolutely dry – if the quilt is put away even slightly damp, mold or mildew can form.

 Make sure the quilt is completely DRY before storing it CLEAN AND UNCOMPRESSED on its storage sack where it will ready for your next adventure.